-Some writers though have spread their wings so to speak and ventured into blogging as a means to make more money from writing.
+Some writers, though, have spread their wings, so to speak, and ventured into blogging as a means to make more money from writing.

-So much so that many bloggers are now posting monthly revenue reports, which makes for fascinating reading, and perhaps for some, food for thought.
-Here is a selection of three blogs I came across today, which have recently posted their income results.
+So much so that many bloggers are now posting monthly revenue reports.
+They make for fascinating reading, and perhaps for some, food for thought.
+Here are two blogs I came across which have posted their income results.

 This is a new blog started only a few months ago, so the report shows only a modest beginning.
 But I love this little snippet from the About page.

 I created this blog to be used as a personal diary to track my journey.
 Journey you say?!
-That’s right, I am on a full blown mission to build enough passive income to quit my day job and become a multi-millionaire.
+That’s right, I am on a full-blown mission to build enough passive income to quit my day job and become a multi-millionaire.

 Right, now let’s move on to a more established blog.